summernote/summernote/.github/CONTRIBUTING.md

 Testing is the responsibility of all contributors, but it is also coordinated by maintainers.
 It is recommended to write them in order from successful cases to exceptional cases.

-## Document structure
+## Document Structure

-In the summernote, user can edit the document with various elements and nodes in HTML.
+Understand the document structure of Summernote is important to contribute to the project.
+In Summernote, user can edit the document with various elements and nodes in HTML.
 But, the document structure is limited to the following:

 ```text
 - body container: <div class="note-editable">, <td>, <blockquote>, <ul>